dsc-courses/practice.dsc10.com/problems/su22-final/q8-oren-stats.md

 **Answer: ** `b`

 The function `np.std` directly calculated the standard deviation of array `oren`.
-Even though `oren` is sample of the population, it's still a pretty good estimate for the std since it's a random sample.
+Even though `oren` is sample of the population, its standard deviation is still a pretty good estimate for the standard deviation of the population because it is a random sample.
 The other options don't really make sense in this context.

 <average>57</average>